8 Cool Metrics For Evaluating Your Medical Billing & Coding Process

 While a high rate of properly submitted claims is ideal, sometimes even a continually refined medical billing process will still produce billing errors.
 When bills are denied, a documented denial management process is crucial to ensuring full and timely reimbursement and one that identifies issues so they can be refined for the future.
 By evaluating denial trends by denial code or reasons, you can better track irregularities and better optimize your process.

-Keeping monthly receipts allows your practice to track month-to-month progress and compare receipts to prior months, the same month the prior year, and year to date for both the current and previous years.
+Keeping monthly receipts allows your practice to track month-to-month progress and compare receipts to prior months, the same month the prior year, and the year to date for both the current and previous years.
 Thoroughly documenting the past month will help better track performances and identify areas of improvement.
-This should give the visibility you need for delivering quality metrics every month and quarter.
+This should give you the visibility you need for delivering quality metrics every month and quarter.

 Daily or even monthly metrics may not provide adequate visibility for making informed decisions.
 Running quarterly AR reports can provide the insight your practice needs to better implement medical billing practices.
 Besides quarterly reviews, conducting year-end reviews of all the above metrics can provide your practice the most thorough performance evaluation.
 A well-documented yearly review of all your reports can provide unprecedented clarity into your practices and identify areas to improve accuracy.